Chiara Bove Makiedo

 Director, Writer and Producer

 Chiara Bove Makiedo is a filmmaker of Italian, Serbian and Croatian descent.
 She studied filmmaking at PCFE Film School in Prague and at LCC, University of the Arts, London, where she was awarded a BA in Film & Video.
 She has directed and co-produced various short films that were screened at the BFI, Southbank.
 Amongst these was the docufiction, “I Sette Vizi della Capitale” , a collaboration between UAL and UK Film Council, featuring internationally renowned actress Milena Vukotic and up-and-coming talents Marco Iermanò and Giulia Michelini.
 Chiara was commissioned by award-winning senior producer, Emily Caston, to co-direct a five-minute behind-the-scenes documentary, (UAL/BFI): “The making of The Projectionist”, a film reconstructing the mysteries associated with Alfred Hitchcock's missing film, “The Mountain Eagle”.
 Chiara has worked for several directors on independent feature- and short-film productions in Rome and London, including with the award-winning production company, Pinch Media.
 Forming a collaboration with Pinch Media in 2012, Chiara wrote, directed and co-produced her first feature-length documentary, “Fishermen's Conversation”.
-The film will reach festivals in late 2014.
+Fishermen’s Conversations had it’s world premiere at the Raindance Film Festival and was later selected at over 20 film festivals worldwide.
+The film is being distributed by Europictures.

 Cinematographer and Producer